Your First Visit

 The Goals of Your First Pediatric Visit:Education – Our pediatric dentists in Lithia and Plant City first help to educate parents regarding dietary practices and proper oral hygiene techniques that will help prevent early childhood cavities.
 Evaluation – We will check for signs of habit development, abnormal tooth growth, and determine any cavity risks.
 Familiarization – Your child is slowly introduced to the pediatric dental environment in order to create an early and positive attitude toward visiting the dentist.
-Assessment and Cleaning – Dana Busciglio, your Plant City pediatric dentist and orthodontist, will asses the health of the gums and teeth, evaluate for oral disease, and perform a cleaning that will leave your child feeling great about his or her smile.
+Assessment and Cleaning – Our experienced Plant City pediatric dentist and orthodontist, will asses the health of the gums and teeth, evaluate for oral disease, and perform a cleaning that will leave your child feeling great about his or her smile.
 To make your first pediatric dental visit more convenient, please print, and bring a completed copy of, the New Patient Health History with you.

 - Toothache: Clean the area of the affected tooth.
 Rinse the mouth thoroughly with warm water or use dental floss to dislodge any food that may be impacted.
 If the pain still exists, contact your child’s dentist.
 Do not place aspirin or heat on the gum or on the aching tooth.
 If the face is swollen, apply cold compresses and contact your dentist immediately.